Is it correct to push the pregnant woman's belly during delivery?

 There are also cases of psychological obstetric violence, which occur when professionals in the delivery room disregard the needs of the parturient, or subject her to threats, screams and comments that humiliate her at the moment she is fragile.

 Whether in the SUS or in private care, every woman has the right to know about the procedures being performed at the time of delivery.
 If this right is violated, there are implications in the criminal and civil spheres.
-Although there is no law defining domestic violence, those involved can be held responsible for crimes such as bodily harm or failure to provide assistance.
+Although there is no law typifying obstetric violence, those involved can be held responsible for crimes such as bodily harm or failure to provide assistance.

 Therefore, it is important to carry out a report to initiate an investigation.
 In the civil area, the measure is the responsibility of those responsible for the material and moral damages, and the repair of these, through, especially, an action for compensation.